metadriverse/scenarionet/documentation/nuscenes.rst

 After setup the raw data, convertors in ScenarioNet can read the raw data, convert scenario format and build the database.
 Here we take converting raw data in ``nuscenes-mini`` as an example::

-    python -m scenarionet.convert_nuscenes -d /path/to/your/database --version v1.0-mini --dataroot /nuscens/data/path
+    python -m scenarionet.convert_nuscenes -d /path/to/your/database --split v1.0-mini --dataroot /nuscens/data/path

-The ``version`` is to determine which split to convert. ``dataroot`` is set to ``/data/sets/nuscenes`` by default, but you need to specify it if your data is stored in any other directory.
+The ``split`` is to determine which split to convert. ``dataroot`` is set to ``/data/sets/nuscenes`` by default, but you need to specify it if your data is stored in any other directory.
 Now all converted scenarios will be placed at ``/path/to/your/database`` and are ready to be used in your work.